 Open Frisco, Open Texas

-On May 19, the Frisco City Council amended its emergency ordinance to align with Governor Greg Abbott’s Executive Order and The Governor’s Report to ‘Open Texas’ which makes way for more business openings, increases capacities.
+On June 2, the Frisco City Council amended its emergency ordinance to align with Governor Greg Abbott’s revised Executive Order and The Governor’s Report to ‘Open Texas’ which makes way for more business openings, increases capacities.
 All essential businesses remain open under the operating guidelines previously provided by the Texas Division of Emergency Management (TDEM) and the U.S. Department of Homeland Security.
 Read recommended state 'Checklist' here.

 "At a glance" guide for your convenience:

 - Open Frisco at a glance (September 18, 2020)